-Here’s 10 reasons to love Waterford, the regional capital on the up, on the tourist map, and the place to be for 2,000 savvy first year WIT students this September.
+Here’s 10 reasons to love Waterford, the regional capital on the up, on the tourist map, and the place to be for 2,000 savvy first year SETU students this September.

 1. A focus on student safety.
 From the renewal of the Purple Flag again for 2019, the introduction of the Ask Angela campaign, and the ‘Safe Home Scheme’ with local company Rapid Cabs and WITSU demonstrates the focus on safety.